PennyLaneAI/pennylane-rigetti/doc/usage.rst

 Note that:

 1. We import NumPy from PennyLane.
 This is a requirement, so that PennyLane can perform backpropagation in hybrid quantum-classical models.
+Alternatively, you may use the experimental PennyLane `PyTorch <https://pennylane.readthedocs.io/en/latest/code/interfaces/torch.html>`_ and `TensorFlow <https://pennylane.readthedocs.io/en/latest/code/interfaces/tfe.html>`_ interfaces.

 2. Additional Quil gates not provided directly in PennyLane are importable from :mod:`~.ops`.
 In this case, we import the :class:`~.PSWAP` gate.